Larry Huber

-Lawrence "Larry" Huber (born May 6, 1946) is an American television producer, writer, and animator who is known for his long history as a producer at Hanna-Barbera, Ruby-Spears, and Nickelodeon.
+Lawrence "Larry" Huber is an American television producer, writer, and animator who is known for his long history as a producer at Hanna-Barbera, Ruby-Spears, and Nickelodeon.
 Huber began his animation career in 1969 while working on Hanna-Barbera's The Perils of Penelope Pitstop.
 He went on to work for Ruby-Spears for 15 years.
 Returning to Hanna-Barbera in 1990, Huber worked on 2 Stupid Dogs and Fish Police.
 He was hired by Buzz Potamkin to supervise production on Cartoon Network's World Premiere Toons in 1995.

 Huber left Hanna-Barbera in 1996 following the company's merger with Turner Broadcasting.
 Along with Bill Burnett, Huber co-created and executive produced an Oh Yeah!
 Cartoons pilot on Nickelodeon, which would later air as ChalkZone as a full series.
 Huber continued his role in animation on Random!
 Cartoons and Adventure Time, created by Pendleton Ward originally for Nickelodeon and later greenlit by Cartoon Network, which premiered in 2010.

 Animotion Works, a company founded by Huber, was launched in 2004 in Burbank, California.
-The company has produce the Danger Rangers series for PBS.
+The company has produced the Danger Rangers series for PBS.